codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 kubectl argo rollouts get rollout spring-sample-app-deployment --watch -n blue-green
 ```

->For simplicity reasons. we have hardcoded the load balancer for the preview service at 13.86.102.74.
-In a real application, you would have a DNS name such as `preview.example.com`, or use another `kubectl command` to fetch the endpoint of the load balancer dynamically.
+>For the sake of simplicity, we have hardcoded the load balancer for the preview service at 13.86.102.74.
+For an actual application, you would have a DNS name such as `preview.example.com`, or use another `kubectl command` to fetch the endpoint of the load balancer dynamically.
 Also, our integration tests assume that the application is already deployed, before they run.
 If your application takes too much time to deploy, you need to make sure that it is up before the tests actually run.

 The end result is a continuous deployment pipeline, where all release candidates that don't pass tests never reach production.